Star Gold Presents World TV Premiere of DD Returns, the Spine-Tingling Comedy Sensation, on December 24th at 8 pm! - www.lokmattimes.com

 Star Gold Presents World TV Premiere of DD Returns, the Spine-Tingling Comedy Sensation, on December 24th at 8 pm!

-PNN Mumbai (Maharashtra) [India], December 21: Star Gold is all set to captivate audiences nationwide with the much-anticipated World ...
+Mumbai (Maharashtra) [India], December 22: Star Gold is all set to captivate audiences nationwide with the much-anticipated World TV Premiere ...

 DD Returns (expansion Dare Demons Returns) is written and directed by debutant S. Prem Anand and produced by C Ramesh Kumar under RK Entertainment.
 The film stars an ensemble cast with Santhanam and Surbhi in the lead roles and Redin Kingsley, Maran, and Pradeep Rawat in supporting roles.
 The film is a stand-alone sequel to Dhilluku Dhuddu 2 and the third film in the Dhilluku Dhuddu series.